How to Become a Registered Nurse in the Military

 How Civilians Become RNs

 State nursing boards specify educational and licensing requirements, but in general, RNs must graduate from a board-approved associate or bachelor's degree program before sitting for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-Many schools also offer fast-track programs for RNs with an associate degree to earn their bachelor's, as well as for graduates of other non-nursing bachelor's programs to earn a second bachelor's degree, or even a master's, as nurses.
-There are other, less common pathways as well, such as hospital-affiliated diploma programs (nearly extinct) and doctoral entry programs.

 Military Requirements and Training

-All military RNs are commissioned officers, so, unfortunately, RNs with an associate degree are disqualified.
+All military RNs are commissioned officers, and so unfortunately, RNs with an associate degree are disqualified.
 Any civilian who's earned a bachelor's degree in nursing and received an RN license in their state can apply for a direct commission.
 RNs, doctors, lawyers, and other licensed professionals in this pipeline receive a somewhat abridged version of officer candidate training to orient them to the military culture and their role in it as officers.

 There are also programs that help civilians offset the cost of nursing education in exchange for serving once they graduate.
 The Navy, for example, offers a full tuition ride (unless you can find a school that charges over $180,000) to high school students going into a nursing program, or up to $34,000 to current student nurses through their Nurse Candidate Program.
 The Air Force also has a scholarship program for health professionals and each branch may offer college loan repayment incentives.